AdaCore/spark2014/docs/develguide/translation_why3.rst

  P__b.b.bool__content <- True;

+In fact, even for constants code might be generated at the location of the object declaration to specify the value of the constant.
+This can have several
+reasons:

+ * No axiom can be generated for the constant, or the axiom might be incomplete.
+For example, we can't currently generate axioms for non-static constants in protected objects, and axioms for constants that are defined using a recursive call might be incomplete.
+ * Repeating the value of the constant in a different form might help provers.

+The relevant subprograms for the handling of constant values are:

+ * Gnat2why.Decls.Translate_Constant_Value for the generation of the axiom for the constant, if possible.
+ * Gnat2why.Expr.Assignment_Of_Obj_Decl for the insertion of assumptions in some cases
+ * Gnat2why.Expr.Assume_Value_Of_Constants for the insertion of assumptions for constants

 Scalar Objects
 ^^^^^^^^^^^^^^
 For some Ada types, expressions, and in particular objects, can be either in a